Face masks during the COVID-19 pandemic: Attitudes

+In mid-2020 as the pandemic grew, the public interest in face masks as a means of protection was greatly increased, often even before governments implemented mandatory mask-wearing.

 In East Asian societies, a primary reason for mask-wearing is to protect others from oneself.
 The broad assumption behind the act is that anyone, including seemingly healthy people, can be a carrier of the coronavirus.
 The usage of masks is seen as a collective responsibility to reduce the transmission of the virus.
 A face mask is thus seen as a symbol of solidarity in Eastern countries.
 Elsewhere, the need for mask-wearing is still often seen from an individual perspective where masks only serve to protect oneself.
 In April 2020, a study comparing masking-related perceptions between China and three German speaking countries (Austria, Germany, and Switzerland) also showed that Chinese had stronger pro-masking perceptions than the European participants.
-However, over the course of the pandemic, people began promoting a new meaning of masking as an act of solidarity to each other.
-In May 2020, masking was gradually shifting to become a new social norm.
+However, in 2020, people began promoting a new meaning of masking as an act of solidarity to each other.

-Existing cultural norms and social pressure may impede mask-wearing in public, which explains why masking has been avoided in the West.
+Existing cultural norms and social pressure may impede mask-wearing in public, which may explain why masking was initially avoided in the West.
 According to Joseph Tsang, a Hong Kong doctor, and infectious disease expert, the promotion of universal masking may resolve perceptions against mask-wearing because mask-wearing is intimidating if few people wear masks due to cultural barriers, but if all people wear masks it shows a message that people are in this together.
-A study surveying people in Spain showed that an individual's likelihood of voluntarily wearing a mask is positively correlated with the proportion of uptake in the surrounding area.
+A May 2020 study surveying people in Spain showed that an individual's likelihood of voluntarily wearing a mask is positively correlated with the proportion of uptake in the surrounding area.